toolness/nunjucks/home.md

 * Line statements: `# for item in seq`
 * Using `block` inside of `for` loops does not work
 * The API is different, especially for writing custom tags.
 See `API`.
-* Unpacking doesn't really exist, `for k, v in item` only works on dicts

 **In addition, the following filters don't exist,** but they will be gradually implemented: